Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 The sides and rear leg are attached with more screws.
 To hide the screw heads, each hole is pre-drilled and countersunk and then covered with a small plug.
 Though pre-cut plugs are available commercially, I prefer to make my own using an inexpensive plug cutter that fits into the drill press.
 This makes it easy to cut matching plugs from scraps of the same wood or in some cases, I'll make the plugs from a contrasting wood.

 The plug cutter quickly forms perfectly sized little circles of wood.
 The plug should be taller than the depth of the screw hole.
 Apply a dab of glue into the screw hole and tap the plug in place with a hammer.
 Use a sharp chisel to cut the plug flush and sand it smooth.

 Step 8: Add the Finishing Touches

 The original planter had a solid pine bottom that just didn't stand up to the weather.
 For the new and improved version, I replaced the solid floor with a scrap of vinyl lattice that will provide good drainage and should extend the elephant's lifespan.
 A couple of 3/4" x 3/4" strips cut to fit inside the planter support the lattice.
-Rather then filling it with potting soil, I'll place potted plants inside the little planter.
+Rather than filling it with potting soil, I'll place potted plants inside the little planter.